 The Community Liaison/Emergency Contact for WeGrow's cultivation operation is Ms. Zarina Otchkova.
 Ms. Otchkova's cell phone number is (602) 809-0909 and the company email address is WeGrowLLC@yahoo.com.
-Any residences within 1,000 feet of the property boundaries, all of which will receive this contact information directly prior to project implementation.
+Any residences within 1,000 feet of the property boundaries will all receive notification of the proposed project which outlines the direct contact information for the project manager.
 The Community Liaison/Emergency Contact will be responsible for responding to or employing someone to respond to all odor complaints 24 hours a day, seven days a week, including holidays.
 It is highly encouraged that neighboring residents contact the above Community Liaison/Emergency Contact to resolve any operating problems before reaching out to any County Officials/Staff.